SamHuque/hello-world/README.md

 # hello-world
-This is a test
+This is a test.
+Hello world.
-My name is Sam.
-This is something about myself.